 Accident Scene Photos/Video

-Photos or video from the accident scene may also prove useful to your spinal cord injury claim.
+Photos or video from the accident scene may also prove useful to your injury claim.
 If the identity of the party or parties liable for your injury is being contested in your case, surveillance camera footage of the accident or incident that caused your injury can identify the parties responsible for causing your injury.

 Photos or video taken after the accident can also help you push back against any arguments that the accident or incident was not as severe as you claim.
 Accident scene photos or video may show extensive property damage or severe visible injuries that can help demonstrate that you were involved in a violent, catastrophic accident.

 Finally, witness testimony can also help bolster your spinal cord injury claim.
 First, eyewitnesses to the accident or incident can help you prove the identity of those at fault for causing your injury or help prove the severity of the accident.
 In addition, testimony from family, friends, and work colleagues can help you prove your right to financial compensation by supporting your claims.
-They can testify about your physical pain, emotional trauma or distress, physical disabilities or mobility issues, inability to work or to perform tasks of daily living, and reduced quality of life due to embarrassment, humiliation, or depression triggered by physical disability or inability to participate in activities you previously enjoyed.
+They can testify about your pain and suffering, emotional trauma or distress, physical disabilities or mobility issues, inability to work or to perform tasks of daily living, and reduced quality of life due to embarrassment, humiliation, or depression triggered by physical disability or inability to participate in activities you previously enjoyed.

 Contact Us Today for Help with Your Spinal Cord Injury Claim